-Although COVID-19 might have put a stop on your school holiday plans, there’s still plenty of fun to be had at home – whether it be in the backyard, your living room or the virtual world.
-And with the closure of some of our favourite school holiday haunts such as museums and national parks, we’ve seen a number of virtual tours, events and experiences pop up online so you can continue to enjoy the fun from home.
+Although COVID-19 might have put a stop on your school holiday plans, there’s still plenty of fun to be had at home if you’re uncomfortable going outdoors or you happen to be rained in.
+And with the closure of some of our favourite school holiday haunts such as theme parks and movie theatres, we’ve seen a number of virtual experiences, tours and events pop up online so you can continue to enjoy the fun from home.
 We also encourage parents to think back to their childhood and recreate some of those precious family memories with their own kids, such as baking their grandmother’s famous carrot cake or playing Snakes and Ladders.
 If you are struggling for activity inspiration or fulfilling pursuits for your children, check out some of our team’s brilliant ideas below.

 ‘Cosmic yoga on YouTube, pool noodle sword fighting, paddling pool on sunny days and one of my friends gave me a mini backyard bouncy castle, that is a great distraction, craftanoons, story time with grandparents on FaceTime and lego build a <insert word> competition,’ Jemma, Chief Operations Officer.